G00303381/Linked_Data_Semantic_Web_Project/README.md

 - **(localhost:8080/populationId/:id)**

 ##Deleting a Record
-By entering the following pages followed by a numeric parameter the databases will find records correpsonding to the numeric value and remove the records from tables completely.
+By entering the following pages followed by a numeric parameter the database will find records correpsonding to the numeric value and remove the records from tables completely.
 </br>**_Warning: removing data is permanent_**
 - **(localhost:8080/deleteCrime/:id)**
 - **(localhost:8080/deletePopulation/:id)**